Teradata/stacki/common/src/stack/graph_ql/README.md

 ### Adding new resolvers

 New resolvers must be added to the `app/resolvers` directory.
-All resolver must contain the following or the server will crash.
+All resolvers must contain the following or the server will crash.
 We're working on this.

 ```python
 from ariadne import ObjectType, QueryType, MutationType